ey7/project-four/README.md

 ### Product list or all racquets pages

 The product list pages display all shop products through the use of cards with images, links and price, paginated by 6 per page.
-On each product is an add to cart buttton, whihc will add the product to the users card, but only if they are logged in.
+On each product is an add to cart buttton, which will add the product to the user's card, but only if they are logged in.
 There are numbered buttons and next and previous buttons to allow the user to browse the various product pages.

 ### Product detail or individual product pages